bmander/typescript-for-nonbeginners/typescript-for-nonbeginners.md

 In contrast to JavaScript, TypeScript also provides powerful features to work with modules, such as path mapping and wildcard module declarations, which provide flexibility for structuring larger code bases.

 Keep in mind that TypeScript will compile to a module system that you specify (such as CommonJS, AMD, SystemJS, or ES6 modules), and understanding the nuances of these target systems is crucial when working with modules in TypeScript.
-We'll delve more into exporting and importing modules, default exports, and the interplay between namespaces and modules in the following sections.

 #### Exporting and Importing Modules
 In TypeScript, you can export variables, functions, classes, type aliases, interfaces, and more.
 To export an entity, use the `export` keyword.
 Here is an example of exporting a function and a variable:
 ```typescript